aptos-labs/aptos-core/aptos-move/move-examples/dao/nft_dao/README.md

 *Quoted from product specification*

 Currently there are no easy ways for projects in the ecosystem to engage with their communities post mint.
-A key part of building a vibrant NFT community (as well as community of other web3 verticals) is to empower holders and supporters to be included in the decision making process of a project via a DAO.
+A key part of building a vibrant NFT community (as well as community of other web3 verticals) is to empower holders and supporters to be included in the decision-making process of a project via a DAO.
 To do this, we must provide easy to use DAO management tooling for projects on Aptos to build a DAO where entry is gated by the ownership of a token in a NFT collection.

 With the NFT DAO, token holders can